SamIron0/remeal_generation/README.md

-# American Recipe Generator
+# Recipe Generator

-This project is an AI-powered American recipe generator that creates unique recipes based on various parameters and ensures diversity in the generated recipes.
+This project is an AI-powered recipe generator that creates unique recipes based on various parameters and ensures diversity in the generated recipes.

 ## Features

-- Generates unique American recipes
+- Generates unique recipes
 - Classifies recipes based on dietary restrictions
 - Ensures recipe diversity using a smart control system
 - Embeds recipes for similarity comparison